 // [Company Name]: "Click URL"

-Step 3 – Add Image: Include the ad image in your .zip file.
-This banner image will be served to the user with the customized company name defined in #2 above.
+Include the ad image in your ZIP file.
+This banner image will be served to the user with the customized company name defined above.

-When the ad served to a user whose company identification do not match or the company detail API fails or receives invalid results from the API., we show the default image without personalization.
+When the ad served to a user whose company identification do not match or the company detail API fails or receives invalid results from the API, it shows the default image without personalization.

 You can define image path in a variable, for example in the code below, where the variable name is imageUrl and it assigns an image path Global_1.png.

-Referring back to our sample HTML5 .zip file, it includes a code to understand how to use the Company Identification API.
+The sample HTML5 ZIP file shows how to use the Company Identification API.

 function init() {